Hojjatrt/Accounting/README.md

 # Accounting
-an Accounting program (with sqlite database)
+a simple GUI Accounting program (with sqlite database)